MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-update-channels.md

 <sup>2</sup> For information about what feature updates and non-security updates are included in a given release of these update channels, see [Release notes for Microsoft 365 Apps releases](/officeupdates/release-notes-microsoft365-apps#release-notes-for-microsoft-365-apps-releases).

-<sup>3</sup> For a list of security updates included in a given release of these update channels, see [Release notes for Microsoft 365 Apps Security Updates](/officeupdates/microsoft365-apps-security-updates)
+<sup>3</sup> For a list of security updates included in a given release of these update channels, see [Release notes for Microsoft Office security updates](/officeupdates/microsoft365-apps-security-updates)

 <sup>4</sup> For a table that shows which version and build is currently supported for each of these update channels, see [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).